Kanagawa Gallery Walk

 Now, if you go through the men's bath, you will find yourself in the salon and gallery space.
 I remember the Space Invaders game table fondly.

-The public bath space, with its tiled floor, faucets, shower, and mirrors, has become an event space.
-It has become a place for the expression of various artists, and the fun of not being a white cube seems to stir up the creative spirit.
+The bathhouse space, with its tiled floor, faucets, showers, and mirrors all still intact, has been turned into an event space.
+It has become a place for various artists to express themselves, and the fact that it is not a white cube seems to inspire the creative spirit.

 "It would be nice to have a place where you can experience art and creation that is casual, like a public bath that you can just drop in to.
 With that in mind, we've kept the feel of a public bathhouse intact," says Nakamura Miho of NENGO, who is in charge of planning and producing Ofurosou.